Experimental Evaluation of Individualized Treatment Rules: Introduction

 \section{Introduction}

 In today's data-rich society, the individualized (or personalized) treatment rules (ITRs), which assign different treatments to individuals based on their observed characteristics, play an essential role.
 Examples include personalized medicine and micro-targeting in business and political campaigns \citep[e.g.,][]{hamb:coll:10,imai:stra:11}.
-In the causal inference literature, a number of researchers have developed methods to estimate optimal ITRs using a variety of machine learning algorithms \citep[see e.g.,][]{qian:murp:11,zhao:etal:12,zhan:etal:12a,fu2016estimating, lued:vand:16a,lued:vand:16, zhou:etal:17,athe:wage:18,kita:tete:18}.
+In the causal inference literature, a number of researchers have developed methods to estimate optimal ITRs using a variety of machine learning algorithms \citep[see e.g.,][]{qian:murp:11,zhan:etal:12a,fu2016estimating, lued:vand:16a,lued:vand:16, zhou:etal:17,athe:wage:18,kita:tete:18}.
 In addition, applied researchers often use machine learning algorithms to estimate heterogeneous treatment effects and then construct ITRs based on the resulting estimates.

 In this paper, we consider a common setting, in which a policy-maker wishes to experimentally evaluate the empirical performance of an ITR before implementing it in a target population.
 Such evaluation is also essential for comparing the efficacy of alternative ITRs.
 Specifically, we show how to use a randomized experiment for evaluating ITRs.
 We propose two new evaluation metrics.
 The first is the population average prescriptive effect (PAPE), which compares an ITR with a non-individualized treatment rule that randomly assigns the same proportion of units to the treatment condition.
-The key idea is that a well-performing ITR should outperform this random treatment rule, which does not utilize any individual-level information.
+The PAPE represents the difference between the average outcome under the ITR and that under the random treatment rule.
+The key idea is that a well-performing ITR should outperform the random treatment rule, which does not utilize any individual-level information.

 Averaging the PAPE over a range of budget constraints yields our second evaluation metric, the area under the prescriptive effect curve (AUPEC).
 Like the area under the receiver and operating characteristic curve (AUROC) for classification, the AUPEC represents an overall summary measure of how well an ITR performs over the random treatment rule that treats the same proportion of units.